 |12 - September 2019||16 Days||USD 1000 Per Person|

 Annapurna Circuit Trek is the best destination to explore the beautiful mountains and multicultural ethnic groups around the Annapurna region.
 Walking around the small villages, stunning landscape, and south face of the massive Annapurna Mountains is happy feelings itself.
 You will witness huge diversity in the lifestyles of the locals throughout the trek.

 Annapurna Circuit Trek offers you constant views of snowcapped peaks from the start to the end of the journey.
 If you are the person who loves to see the authentic part of Nepal then Annapurna Circuit is the best ever option.
 Annapurna Circuit Trek actually covers a large area which is from Besisahar to the Pokhara.

-Annapurna circuit route head to a long descend from Thorang-La pass to reach Mustang areas at the holy Muktinath Temple and Buddhist religions.
+Annapurna circuit route heads to a long descend from Thorang-La pass to reach Mustang areas at the holy Muktinath Temple and Buddhist religions.
 From Muktinath, the path goes through the Kali Gandaki river and beautiful desert valley to Jomsom headquarter.
 Thorong la Pass Trek takes you to explore the fascinating culture of Manang valley and its old impressive monastery of Buddhist religion with ancient customs and colorful traditional life.

 Are there beautiful places in Annapurna Circuit?

 On these scenic walks, you will witness the impressive villages of Jagat-Dharapani and Chame.
 Small lodges, deep gorge, suspension bridge, fresh watersheds, and nurturing greeneries will surely amaze you the circuit.